 You may also withdraw cash.

-It is important to note that your checking account may charge fees for using an ATM that is not within your bank’s network.
+It is important to note that your checking account may charge fees for using an ATM not within your bank's network.
 Additionally, the owner of the out-of-network ATM may impose a separate surcharge.

 Checking accounts may come with the ability to earn interest on the deposit balance, but the interest rate is usually less than what you'd get from a savings account.

 The monthly maintenance fee is simply the cost of keeping the checking account open.

 Typically, the bank will waive this fee if certain conditions are met.

 For example, these requirements may include any combination of: